dsjsantos/react-dj-forms-builder/Documentation.md

     * disableClearErrorOnFieldChange: (Optional) [true | false] if true the field error message won't be cleaned when changing field vaule. *(default is false)*.
 In other words it changes the default component behavior to clean the field error message when its value is changed.

     * page: (Optional) page to be rendered. *(default is the first page: 0)*.

-    * id: (Optional) it's the element id for the component root element.

     * rootAsForm: (Optional) [true | false] if true, the component root element will be a &lt;form&gt;&lt;/form&gt; element, otherwise the root element will be a &lt;div&gt;&lt;/div&gt; *(default is false)*